kiorky/usbkeys/README.md

-helper to create mbr/uefi keys
+helper to create mbr/uefi keys see ./dokey.sh